ptcheng0812/bv_dev_test/README.md

 ## Improvements
 I actually planned some other features that has not be implemented yet.
-For example, -Tooltip
+For example,
+- More Validations on input
+- Tooltip
--Responsive(mobile viewport)
+- Responsive(mobile viewport)
--Authentication (imagine this is a real product, session token can provide a lot more on props or state's control) -Modal (that can be used for authenticating)
+- Authentication (imagine this is a real product, session token can provide a lot more on props or state's control)
+- Modal (that can be used for authenticating)